 The computer case is the housing for your system, it offers protection against the elements and can either hide or display the inner workings of your PC.
+Cases have moved on from the heavy metal beige or black cases.
+There are plenty of different sizes, formats with plenty of colourful if your a gamer or modder.

 ATX form factor is the current standard for motherboard/case layouts.
-Before ATX there were AT cases which handled the early 8086-Early Pentium systems.
+Before ATX there were AT cases which handled the early 8086-Early systems.

 Cases can be bought in different sizes such as midi towers, full tower, server tower and desktop cases.
 However the common options are either mid tower or desk top cases.
 You may consider either depending on the place of use so that you can achieve better use of space.